imaginoCDP/external-display-conditions/README.md

 <img width="984" height="458" alt="Screenshot 2025-11-04 at 16 48 51" src="https://github.com/user-attachments/assets/b8be7220-ed88-4ddb-a152-483bbe7e62be" />

+&nbsp;

 When we log the console, we notice that the template passed to the editor is the one from the localStorage (the one with button `"Will be Saved to Local Storage"`).
+Alright.
 But it is not the one loaded in the editor as you can see it above

 <img width="448" height="160" alt="Screenshot 2025-11-04 at 17 01 18" src="https://github.com/user-attachments/assets/f762230b-0349-4bba-b3fd-4b2c93f24bb5" />